Frequently Asked Questions

 What is the Kellogg Administrative Team Rewards & Recognition Program?

-The Rewards & Recognition Program is designed to formally identify, celebrate and reward Kellogg administrative teams and individuals who have made exceptional accomplishments that are aligned with Kellogg’s core competencies and values and that further drive the school’s strategic plan.
-The accomplishments recognized by the program are also:
+The Rewards & Recognition Program is designed to formally identify, celebrate, and reward Kellogg Administrative Teams and Team Members who have made significant/exceptional accomplishments that enable Kellogg’s mission, strategy, culture, and whose accomplishments:

-- Linked to a measurable and sustainable organizational impact
+- Can be linked to a measurable and sustainable organizational impact

-- Above and beyond the daily requirements of the position
+- Go above and beyond the daily requirements of the position

 What are the elements of the Kellogg Administrative Team Rewards & Recognition Program, and what progress has been made to date?

 A comprehensive program for our administrative team is currently in development.